caiRanN/CrazyLasersGame/README.md

 * Kay Volbeda (Game Art)
 * Jelle Hoogenberg (Game Design)

-Special thanks to the HKU-ECT (https://github.com/hku-ect) for providing us with the tools and support.
+Thanks to the HKU-ECT (https://github.com/hku-ect) for providing us with the tools and support.